VirenV496/VirenV496/README.md

-SKILLS CAN BE TAUGHT, BUT ATTITUDE CAN'T!
+SKILLS CAN BE TAUGHT, BUT ATTITUDE CAN'T! </br>
-⬜️ DSA + Development
+⬜️ DSA + Development </br>
-⬜️ Energetic, flexible, highly motivated, positive team player;
+⬜️ Energetic, flexible, highly motivated, positive team player</br>
-⬜️ Eager to learn and open to new challenges;
+⬜️ Eager to learn and open to new challenges</br>
-⬜️ Having the potential to motivate and support others;
+⬜️ Having the potential to motivate and support others</br>

 Languages JavaScript, C++, Python